 - Unknown (idiopathic)

 Acute respiratory distress syndrome (ARDS) is the rapid onset of severe breathing difficulties due to extensive lung inflammation and the lungs filling with fluid.
-It is a sometimes fatal condition that can be brought on by many types of injury to the lungs, including serious viral or bacterial infection, sepsis, trauma, multiple blood transfusions, drug overdose, or inhalation of substances such as salt water or smoke.
+It is a sometimes-fatal condition that can be brought on by many types of injury to the lungs, including serious viral or bacterial infection, sepsis, trauma, multiple blood transfusions, drug overdose, or inhalation of substances such as salt water or smoke.

 Signs and Symptoms

-Signs and symptoms associated with lung disease will vary from person to person and change over time.
-With chronic conditions, symptoms often emerge gradually and grow progressively worse.
-With acute conditions, symptoms may be mild to severe.
+Signs and symptoms of lung diseases depend on the specific condition.
+They can vary from person to person and change over time.
+With chronic conditions, signs and symptoms often emerge gradually and grow worse over time.
+With acute conditions, they can develop quickly and may be mild to severe.

 - Wheezing, gasping for breath